Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

 - If you maintain a subscription for your domain registration through Google, transfer your domain registration to a new domain host.

 If you're a Google reseller, you can change the legal entity associated with your reseller account by signing up for a new reseller account and getting re-certified as a reseller.
 We require that you do this to maintain the high quality of the Reseller program.
-It also gives you a chance to refresh your knowlege of the Reseller console:
+It also gives you a chance to refresh your knowledge of the Reseller console:

 - Sign up for a new reseller account and complete the credit check process.